-- Complete a minimum of 75 minimum hours of observation (non-patient care) in the clinical athletic training setting under the supervision of a Heidelberg University ATEP Faculty preceptor.
-These hours do not count toward the required minimum 900 clockhours for graduation for the ATEP.
+- 2. Complete a minimum of 75 minimum hours of observation (non-patient care) in the clinical athletic training setting under the supervision of a Heidelberg University ATP Faculty preceptor.
+These hours do not count toward the required minimum 900 clock-hours for graduation for the ATP.
 Students will be formally evaluated at the completion of the observation hours. - 3.
 Successfully complete the Observation Proficiencies associated within ATR 180 in conjunction with the minimum 75 observation hours.
-The proficiencies should be submitted with the formal application to the ATEP. - 4.
+The proficiencies should be submitted with the formal application to the ATP. - 4.
 Earn a minimum cumulative GPA of 2.75 during the application year. - 5.
-Demonstrate compliance with all of Heidelberg's ATEP policies (policies found at http://www.heidelberg.edu/academiclife/depts/athtraining/academics/policies). - Complete a formal interview with members of the ATEP Selection Committee to assess the intellectual, social and technical skills of the candidate. - 7.
-Completion of BloodBorne Pathogen Training prior to beginning any clinical observation hours with the ATEP Coordinator of Clinical Education and completion of BloodBorne
+Demonstrate compliance with all of Heidelberg's ATP policies (policies found on Inside